TestGorilla LogoTestGorilla Logo

 What’s next for skills-based hiring?

-73% of companies are already reaping the benefits of skills-based hiring, and its benefits for remote recruiting mean that it will still be a top choice for employers as they continue to embrace remote and hybrid working models post-pandemic.
+In 2024, 81% of companies are using skills-based hiring, making it the number 1 way to hire.
+Its benefits for remote recruiting mean that it will still be a top choice for employers as they continue to embrace remote and hybrid working models post-pandemic.

 What working model will your company use after the pandemic graph

-Our other predictions for how skills-based hiring will change the recruitment landscape in 2023 include:
+Our other predictions for how skills-based hiring will change the recruitment landscape include:

 1. More companies will axe the four-year degree requirement.
 We’ve already covered the damage these requirements do to your hiring processes, and with experts predicting that the number of college students will fall by more than 15% after 2025, we can expect to see this arbitrary requirement decline in popularity in the next few years.